-On the 23 ft, 25 ft, 27 ft, and 28 ft. models, an additional 1 1/4" drain plug is located on the bottom of the tank inside the galvanized "box".
+On the 23 ft, 25 ft, 27 ft, 28 ft, and 30 ft. models, a large valve on the fresh water tank pan under the trailer drains the water fresh tank.
+On these models an additional 1 1/4" drain plug is located on the bottom of the tank inside the galvanized "box".
 The plug is accessible by removing an inspection plate close to the petcock that can be seen on the bottom of the tank support pan.
 There may be a little Styrofoam insulation covering the plug that should be carefully removed and replaced.
+The water tank drain valve on the 16 ft. and 19 ft. model is located under the roadside dinette seat; remove the cushions to access a removable panel.